+Of all cut flowers, roses are the most important cut flower in terms of sales value and volume, with about 30-50% market share.
+Carnations are also an important cut flowers imported from developing countries.
 Carnations are mostly sold as mono bunches or in bouquets.
-They are also sold as single flowers, e.g. to wear in a buttonhole as a corsage.
+They are also sold as single flowers, e.g. to wear in a buttonhole or as a corsage.
 Carnations are available in many colours.
-The most popular colours are red, pink, and white, as well as bi-colour and flecked flowers.
+The most popular colours are red, pink and white, as well as bi-colour and flecked flowers.
 Other colours include yellow, purple, salmon, fuchsia and light green.